shubhamgupta-dat/learning-cnn/README.md

 ## FAQs
 Some important topics that need to be covered:
+1. What is Hadamard Product?
+Where is it used?

+Hadamard product is the element wise product of two matrices.
+It is used during kernel calculations.

 1. What is convolution filter/kernel?
 2. What is covariate shift?

 Covariate shift refers to the change in the distribution of the input variables present in the training and the test data.

 3. How to identify **Covariate Shift**?
     - Preprocessing: This step involves imputing all missing values and label encoding of all categorical variables.
     - Creating a random sample of your training and test data separately and adding a new feature origin which has value train or test depending on whether the observation comes from the training dataset or the test dataset.